barracudanetworks/waf-ansible/README.md

 The wafcreds.json can have multiple waf entries.
 This is useful if you would like to configure multiple waf instances at the same time.

 	Note:
 	a.
-Please make sure that the wafcreds.json is a valid JSON document.
+Please make sure that the wafcreds.json is a valid/syntactically correct JSON document.
 	b.
-No additional keys other than specified in the sample above are supported.
+No additional JSON keys other than specified in the sample wafcreds.json file are supported.
 	c.
-All the keys in the sample are mandatory keys in wafcreds.json
+All the keys in the above example are mandatory keys in the wafcreds.json

-3. Create a "logs" directory in the location from where the playbook will be run, for debugging the underlying API calls.
+3. [Optional]Create a "logs" directory in the location from where the playbook will be run, for debugging the underlying API calls.

 Dependencies
 ------------